 Memories of Underdevelopment

-The Cuban Cinema reached full maturity with this now-classic study of a bourgeois writer who stays in Cuba after the revolution, despite his alienation from the new society and the loss of all his friends to Miami.
-Some genuine nostalgia for pre-revolutionary bourgeois innocence is expressed, but the writer's subjective reveries and misadventures are kept in perspective: outside of his luxury apartment, the people of Cuba are building their revolution, and defending it against Yankee imperialism.
-In the spring of 1973, Memories of Underdevelopment became the first feature-length film from post-revolutionary Cuba to be released in the United States.
-It received some of the highest and most enthusiastic critical acclaim ever given to a foreign film in this country (sample: “It is a miracle. . . a beautifully understated film, sophisticated and cosmopolitan in style, fascinating in its subtlety and complexity... a profound, noble film” -Peter Schjeldahl, New York Times).
+The Cuban cinema reached full maturity with this classic study of a bourgeois writer who stays in Cuba after the revolution, despite his alienation from the new society and the loss of all his friends to Miami.
+Based on novelist/screenwriter Edmundo Desnoes’s autobiographical Inconsolable Memories, Memories of Underdevelopment became the first feature-length film from postrevolutionary Cuba to be released in the United States, to high acclaim.
+Peter Schjeldahl in the New York Times called it “a profound, noble film . . . beautifully understated, sophisticated and cosmopolitan in style, fascinating in its subtlety and complexity.”